|

 Dynamic Mics and the E2x2 OTC

 Back to my earlier question, “can the E2x2 OTG deliver enough gain for this soft-spoken music professor?”
 Well, sort of: it's good enough in a pinch with digital gain added.
 Levels were boosted 6 dB to hit the -12 dB average with the PodMic USB.
-The Shure SM57 and SM58 need even more, about a 10 dB boost.
-I don't own a SM7B to test, but it is reputed to have less output than the Podmic USB, SM57, and SM58.
-For spoken word with dynamic mics, I'll stick with my Streamer X. The squeaky clean Revolution preamps with 76 dB of gain spares me the extra knob diddling in post-production.
+The Shure SM57 and SM58 need more, about a 10 dB boost.
+I don't own a SM7B, but it is reputed to have less output than the Podmic USB, SM57, and SM58.
+For spoken word with dynamic mics, I'll stick with my Streamer X. The squeaky clean Revolution preamps with 76 dB of gain spares me extra knob diddling in post-production.
 Wish I had a music interface with those preamps.

 The E2x2 OTG is a wonderful piece of kit, and I enjoyed recording and mixing with it.
 Audio quality between the E2x2 OTG and twice as expensive Tascam 208i is very similar.
 As a solo musician, the E2x2 OTG gives me the audio quality and basic tools I need but with few extras or advanced features.
-However, the E2x2 OTG is not a game changer in a crowded market of similarly priced interfaces.
-Its main distinguishing characteristics over the Scarlett 2i2 and similar interfaces are a better headphone amp, calibrated meters, monitor mix control for input and DAW signals, and a power switch.

-Most interfaces in this price range ship with a DAW and plugins, and the E2x2 OTG, well, has nothing.
+In a crowded market of budget interfaces, the E2x2 OTG is not a game changer.
+Its main distinguishing characteristics over the Scarlett 2i2 and similar interfaces are a little better headphone amp, dB calibrated meters, monitor mix control for input and DAW signals, and a power switch.
+Most interfaces ship with a DAW and plugins, and the E2x2 OTG has nothing.
 Nada.
 Zip.
-That's okay with me, a hardened Logic Pro user, but a novice will need to find a DAW app before they can record.
+That's okay with me, a hardened Logic Pro user, but a novice will need a DAW before they can record.
 If you're a Mac user, a good entry-level DAW is on your computer: GarageBand.

-Who is this interface for?
+Who is the E2x2 OTG for?

 Alternatives